Flutter: Learning Resources for Beginners

 - Guru Meditation - blog by Thomas Burkhart who brings Xamarin expertise to Flutter.

-- Flutter Rocks - blog by liro Krankka who brings Android and Kotlin expertise to Flutter.
-Now a Flutter GDE.
+- Iiro Krankka's Blog from GDE liro Krankka who brings Android and Kotlin expertise to Flutter. (this site was previously Flutter Rocks).

 - Flutter Samples - blog by Brian Egan and others, with great insights into architecture patterns for Flutter app development